Thierry Neuville: 2010

 Neuville drove a self-entered Citroën C2 S1600 in five of the six rounds of 2010 Junior World Rally Championship, alongside Klinger.
 In the two opening rounds, on gravel, 2010 Rally of Turkey and 2010 Rally de Portugal, Neuville retired in both events while leading the category, in Turkey it was due to a mechanical fault while in Portugal he crashed out.
 It was not until the third round in 2010 Rally Bulgaria, on asphalt, Neuville won his first event in the category.
 Retirement followed in the next event in Germany after an engine failure.
 His final event of the campaign was the 2010 Rallye de France where he was third in the category.
 Despite leading many of the events, along with many stage wins, of the season, Neuville would finish the championship in seventh position, due to the many retirements.

 Neuville at the 2010 Rallye de France.

 The same year, Neuville, with Klinger as co-driver, was signed to drive a Peugeot 207 S2000 at six events in the 2010 Intercontinental Rally Challenge for Peugeot Belgium-Luxembourg (Bel-Lux), a team supported by Kronos Racing.
 His first event was the 2010 Rally Islas Canarias, where he retired due to suspension damage while running in seventh position.
 Having so far only contested asphalt rallies in the 207 S2000, he contested his first gravel rally in the car, at the 2010 Rally d'Italia Sardegna, where he secured fourth.
 He was a career-best third at his country event, the 2010 Ypres Rally.
 His final three events for the season were the 2010 Czech Rally, 2010 Rallye Sanremo and 2010 Rally Scotland.
 He retired in the Czech and Scottish rallies.
-In Sanremo he was eight, securing the final points position.
+In Sanremo, he was eighth, securing the final points position.
 Neuville finished the season in ninth place, collecting twelve points across his six events.